IJW2021/MyPortfolio/RMPP/Unit06.md

 1. Formatting of the questions in the survey are important long compex questions are unlikely to gain affective responses from subjects
 2. Ideally questionare should be done in a phased approach testing the questions and answers with a subset of the target group before the full survey and data collection excerise.
+3. Questions shoudl not lead the subject to an answer questions should be worded in a way as to not lead the subject to a set answer.

 I plan to continue working on the Submission for the rest of the week in preperation for the final submission of the document